-Step 3: Finally our 3D scene is bound with real world so we can convert location values of points interest in XY coordinates for that we will use some secret magic formula.
+Step 3: Finally our 3D scene is bound with the real world so we can convert location values of points interest in XY coordinates for that we will use some secret magic formula.
 Now each object has X Y points and we can place them in 3D scene (Z - value of an object above the sea level).

-This pretty simple example of Augmented Reality, with be further improved upon accuracy, and interactions, and thus can become really helpful in our everyday lives.
+This pretty simple example of Augmented Reality, with be further improved accuracy, and interactions, and thus can become really helpful in our everyday lives.
 Augmented Reality features are not perfect yet, but this industry keeps growing and expanding and I’m certain that it will change our life tremendously soon enough (hopefully, for the best).
 Our lives could always use a little bit of augmenting.

 Read more about TechMagic researches here: